Saimon-Rian/DjangoDevs-Challenge/README.md

 -

 This project was made as my participation in the Django-Devs-001 challenge.
 This project is an API made in Django with rest architecture in integration with Postman.
+Also used to test my API skills and show my knowledge.
+I will continue to develop this project with new technologies and acquired knowledge.

 What needs to be installed
 -